Limb–girdle muscular dystrophy: Research

-There is a variety of research under way targeted at various forms of limb–girdle muscular dystrophy.
+There is a variety of research underway targeted at various forms of limb-girdle muscular dystrophy.
 Among the treatments thought to hold promise is gene therapy, which is the delivery of genetic material, often a copy of a healthy gene, into cells.

-According to a review by Bengtsson et al. some success with AAV-mediated gene therapies (for different disorders) have increased interest in researchers, with CRISPR/Cas9 and exon-skipping helping these therapeutic goals along.
-Limb–girdle muscular dystrophies have many different types which are due to different gene mutations.
+According to a review by Bengtsson et al., some success with AAV-mediated gene therapies (for different disorders) has increased interest in researchers, with CRISPR/Cas9 and exon-skipping helping these therapeutic goals along.
+Limb-girdle muscular dystrophies have many different types which are due to different gene mutations.
 LGMD2D is caused by a mutation in the α-sarcoglycan gene.
 Future treatment could be had by gene therapy through recombinant adeno-associated vectors.

-According to a review by Straub, et al., there are several research issues that need to be addressed: the rareness of the disease, poor understanding of the mechanism of LGMD R, and absence of patient cohorts, all contributing to lack of biomarkers for LGMD.
-The review goes on to state that animal models for LGMD R have been used to analyze therapeutic medications.
+According to a review by Straub, et al., several research issues need to be addressed: the rareness of the disease, poor understanding of the mechanism of LGMD R, and absence of patient cohorts, all contributing to the lack of biomarkers for LGMD.
+The review states that animal models for LGMD R have been used to analyze therapeutic medications.
 Also, although prednisone has been used and has had positive effects on affected LGMD2 individuals, there is still no evidence of its effectiveness in trials that are placebo-controlled.